The variable in the PHP scope can be defined as the variable that already defined in anywhere and can be accessed from another place.

 func();

-The $print variable is a local scope variable, so you can use it in any place in the function.
-However, it is not possible to use a local variable as a reference outside the function, since local variables can only be accessed within the same block.
+The $print variable is a local scope variable, meaning you can use it anywhere within the function.
+However, it is not possible to use a local variable as a reference outside the function since local variables can only be accessed within the same block where they are defined.

-It wouldn’t be used outside the block.
-For example.
+It cannot be used outside the block.
+For example:

 function func() {